allegheny-college-cmpsc-104-Fall-2024/lab01/README.md

 - Run `git config --global user.name` in Command Prompt (CMD)/Terminal to verify your Git username.

 ### Part 2: Git Commands
-- Please complete the TODOs in `writing/git_command.md` based on the information you gathered in the previous tasks.
+- Please complete the TODOs in `writing/git_command.md` based on the information you gathered.

 ### Part 3: Write about Version Control Systems
+- Please complete the TODOs in `writing/reflection.md`
 1. **What is Version Control?** Understand why they are crucial for developers.
 2. Understand the importance of the staging area in Git's workflow and why commit messages are important.